Being at a healthy weight is a good idea for everyone, but it's even more important

 With type 1, kids may have the opposite problem — weight loss.
 Before they

-kids may lose weight because their bodies can't use glucose properly.
-Once someone
+may lose weight because their bodies can't use glucose properly.
+Once someone knows

-knows they have type 1 diabetes and gets treatment, he or she usually gets back to
+they have type 1 diabetes and gets treatment, he or she usually gets back to a healthy

 It's also possible a kid with type 1 diabetes might be overweight.
 If so, the extra